There's more to the story than the health aspect of bay leaf.

 Read on and see which is the one you have.

-The six different varieties of bay leaves are:
+The six different varieties in the bay leaf family are:

 The wood of California Bay Leaf is considered a world-class tonewood.
 It is sought after by the makers of stringed instruments such as the violin or guitar.
 It is also used to construct the backs and sides of acoustic guitars.
 The wood gives a beautiful looking guitar that produces excellent over-tone harmonics.